-Are you tired of boring flights and uncomfortable car or bus rides with your furry buddy all over the planet Earth?
+Are you tired of boring flights and uncomfortable car or bus rides with your cat all over the planet Earth?

-If yes, traveling with a cat in an RV (recreation vehicle) is something you must-have for a decent adventure around the country or across Europe.
+If yes, traveling with a cat in an RV (recreation vehicle) is something you might consider for a decent adventure around the country.

 Many cat owners will especially adore the advantages of an RV because they can travel much longer and more comfortable than ever before with their cats, thanks to this great vehicle.